 - Keep a regular schedule.
 Your brain likes consistency, so go to bed by 11 and at the same regular hour each night and in a dark room.

 - Turn off the electronics!
 Computers, TVs, phones — they all are the enemy of sleep.
 Even a short duration of light shining in your eyes fools your brain into thinking it’s time to wake up.
 Shut down at least an hour before bedtime every night without fail, and put your phone on its charger in another room so you’re not tempted to look at it if you can’t sleep.
+Avoiding screens also keeps you from reading the news or watching a dramatic/scary movie — stimulations that can perk up the brain rather than allowing it to drift off.

 - Keep relaxing once in bed.
 Once in bed, consider practicing relaxing abdominal breathing or guided visualizations like those of Yoga Nidra.